Praqma/LearnKubernetes/kamran/External-LoadBalancer.md

 ```

+# Why hitting the service IP from an internal Load Balancer is (almost) impossible:
+So, there was this idea of using load balancer to forward traffic to a cluster/service IP, which is normally created/assigned when we create a "service" in Kubernetes, normally by exposing a deployment.
+If this would work, this would be super convenient for us (ideal, actually) to just forward related traffice towards a service IP, and let it do it's thing.
+Unfortunately, accessing a service IP from anywher other than the Kubernetes worker nodes is (almost) impossible.
+After analyzing the IPTables rules on the worker node (above), I have deduced that the cluster IP is merely being used as a "label" in the rules above.
+The iptables rules check if incoming trafic is destined for a certain service IP.
+When it sees that the incoming request is indeed coming in for the service IP, it (eventually) DNATs it to a real pod IP.
+There is a lot of jumping around in the chains as listed above, but the net result is that if a request comes in for a service IP (from within the pod network), it gets DNAT to a pod IP.

+The IPTables rules are created on the node by kubernetes as soon as a service is created.
+That means the API which talks to IPTables has two key pieces of information.
+The service IP, and the IP Addresses of the end-points (pods) of that service.

+If we are to create our own load balancer, we need to mimic the complete behavior of the IPTables as it is implemented on each worker node.
+This was kind of possible by doing a some serious amount of effort, but it would still be fruitless, because our load balancer is at one disadvantage.
+Our load balancer (by design) would already have forwarded/DNAT the incoming traffic to a service IP.
+And to capture that outgoing traffic, we would need another iptables box (so to speak), which would then check for certain conditions and then redirect traffic to the actual pods.
+Again, since the cluster IP is not assigned to any of the interfaces in the entire infrastructure, it does not make sense to try to first DNAT to a service IP, and then capturing that packet and rerouting it.
+It is un-necessarily complex (read: hopeless).

+Remember: The whole point of a service IP (cluster IP) is to facilitate different pods (front-ends) to be able to each their respective backend pods.
+So accessing cluster IP from outside the pod (flannel) network was never a design consideration in Kubernetes.
+It is the external IP that is used to access these services from outside pod network.
+And this needs programmable routers.
+That is why so far it is only AWS and GCE, who support the load balancer feature for Kubernetes.
+They have developed mechanisms to manage this sort of communication.

+## Solution:
+The best is to receive traffic/requests on our (so-called) public IP of the internal load balancer, and then DNAT it directly to the related pods.
+To be able to do that , we query the service definition, extract the IPs of the pods (end-points) from the service, and setup a forwarding mechanism.
+This forwarding mechanism can be either of the following two:

+1. IPtables with DNAT
+2. HAProxy with pod IPs as back-ends.

+No matter how much I am comfortable with IP tables (or not), I would prefer the solution to be a HA Proxy solution.
+My reasoning is that when we go with a IPtables solution, we need to maintain some sort of micro-database to keep track of what rules need to be created or deleted, etc. Besides, no one wants to mess with IPTables when troubleshooting a system (not even me!).

+When we use a HAProxy solution, the config files **will be** serving as that database, in a sense.
+Also, creating HAProxy configs from a template are more straight forward, easy to understand, and easy to troubleshoot.
+We just need to query the kubernetes API for service definitions and update our haproxy configuration when there is a new service, or when the service is modified or deleted.

+How this will actually be done is something which will be described in next few days.

 # More notes / future work:
 * So the iptables DNAT (and SNAT) works beautifully, sending traffic towards one target IP.
 I need to investigate if we can use multiple IPs as a target for DNAT.
 That way I do not have to write multiple DNAT rules for all the destination pods.
 If it doesn't work i.e. if the multiple IP addresses are not supported, I just have to create a Iptables "named chain" for each type of traffic and in each chain, I will have multiple DNAT rules for each individual target pod.
 * Henrik suggests that instead of hitting pods from LB, why don't we try to hit the service IP from LB?
 That way we do not have to go through  creating a mechanism for service discovery and managing haproxy configuration generation, or IPTables rules management.
 This is a great idea.
 But there is a reason I did not go down that path when I started working on LB.
 The thing is, the cluster IP network is only reachable through worker-nodes and pods and that "cluster network" is not setup on any nodes, nor on LB.
 So the only reachable items were pods, so I took the path of extracting the service endpoints from a service and then trying to reach them instead.
 More observations about this are:
 ** The IPs belonging to the Services/PortalNetwork are not implemented on any interface on any node.
 So the routing table of any node does not know about the service IPs.
 How would we make a LB reach a sevrice IP?
 **  The kubernetes master node cannot reach a service IP, even when it (the master) is part of the kubernetes pod/flannel network.
 Only (pods runing on) nodes are able to do so.
 Why?
 There are some crazy IPTables rules on nodes, which help achieve this.
 May be I need to reverse engineer that to use that in my LB?
+** This should be helpful in creating a IPTables based load balancer: [https://www.webair.com/community/simple-stateful-load-balancer-with-iptables-and-nat/](https://www.webair.com/community/simple-stateful-load-balancer-with-iptables-and-nat/)